Liquidity Services (NASDAQ:LQDT) Issues Q4 2021 Earnings Guidance

-Liquidity Services (NASDAQ:LQDT) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
+Liquidity Services (NASDAQ:LQDT) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.200-$0.280 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.240.
 The company issued revenue guidance of -.

-Liquidity Services (NASDAQ:LQDT) last posted its quarterly earnings results on Thursday, August 5th.
-The business services provider reported $0.31 EPS for the quarter, beating the consensus estimate of $0.19 by $0.12.
-Liquidity Services had a return on equity of 26.49% and a net margin of 9.72%.
-On average, equities analysts anticipate that Liquidity Services will post 0.55 earnings per share for the current fiscal year.
+LQDT has been the topic of several research analyst reports.
+TheStreet raised shares of Liquidity Services from a c+ rating to a b- rating in a research report on Wednesday, May 12th.
+Zacks Investment Research downgraded shares of Liquidity Services from a buy rating to a hold rating in a research report on Tuesday, July 13th.

-In other Liquidity Services news, CMO Nicholas Rozdilsky sold 30,000 shares of Liquidity Services stock in a transaction dated Tuesday, June 8th.
-The stock was sold at an average price of $25.69, for a total transaction of $770,700.00.
-Following the transaction, the chief marketing officer now directly owns 53,165 shares in the company, valued at $1,365,808.85.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO William P. Angrick III sold 100,000 shares of Liquidity Services stock in a transaction dated Wednesday, June 30th.
-The stock was sold at an average price of $25.22, for a total value of $2,522,000.00.
+In other news, CEO William P. Angrick III sold 100,000 shares of the stock in a transaction dated Wednesday, June 30th.
+The shares were sold at an average price of $25.22, for a total value of $2,522,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CMO Nicholas Rozdilsky sold 30,000 shares of the stock in a transaction dated Tuesday, June 8th.
+The shares were sold at an average price of $25.69, for a total transaction of $770,700.00.
+Following the completion of the sale, the chief marketing officer now owns 53,165 shares of the company’s stock, valued at $1,365,808.85.
 The disclosure for this sale can be found here.
-Insiders sold a total of 146,071 shares of company stock worth $3,670,208 over the last quarter.
-Corporate insiders own 29.90% of the company’s stock.
+Insiders have sold 146,071 shares of company stock valued at $3,670,208 over the last 90 days.
+29.90% of the stock is currently owned by company insiders.

-A hedge fund recently raised its stake in Liquidity Services stock.
-Morgan Stanley raised its position in Liquidity Services, Inc. (NASDAQ:LQDT) by 73.5% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 255,528 shares of the business services provider’s stock after purchasing an additional 108,246 shares during the quarter.
-Morgan Stanley owned 0.72% of Liquidity Services worth $6,503,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 67.40% of the company’s stock.
+An institutional investor recently raised its position in Liquidity Services stock.
+Wells Fargo & Company MN lifted its position in Liquidity Services, Inc. (NASDAQ:LQDT) by 33.1% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 45,553 shares of the business services provider’s stock after purchasing an additional 11,320 shares during the quarter.
+Wells Fargo & Company MN owned about 0.13% of Liquidity Services worth $1,160,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 67.40% of the company’s stock.

 Liquidity Services, Inc engages in the provision of e-commerce solutions to manage, value, and sell inventory and equipment for business and government clients.
 It operates through the following business segments: GovDeals; Capital Assets Group; Retail Supply Chain Group; and Machinio.
 The GovDeals segment provides self-service solutions in which sellers list their own assets, and it consists of marketplaces that enable local and state government.